 Security and Protective Services

-The list of nearby schools has been selected by researching which schools offer similar programs to Marion Technical College.
+The list of schools below have been selected by researching which schools offer similar programs to Marion Technical College.

-- James A Rhodes State College in Lima, OH (50 miles away)
+- James A Rhodes State College in Chesapeake, OH (50 miles away)

-- Kent State University at Stark in Canton, OH (89 miles away)
+- Edison State Community College in Granville, OH (66 miles away)

-- Kent State University at East Liverpool in East Liverpool, OH (132 miles away)
+- Kent State University at East Liverpool in Ashtabula, OH (132 miles away)